Surprise wins, shock defeats, and controversy: 2022 World Cup draws to historic close

 Morocco makes history

 Celebrations erupted across the world drawing in congratulations from fans and leaders alike.
-The team was unfortunately knocked out by France in the match to decided which team would make it to the final.
+The team was unfortunately knocked out by France.

 Brazil’s shock exit